tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/interface_overview.md

 ## The top bar and right sidebar

-- On the top left, when managing and creating projects, it says *interkit Authoring System*.
+- On the top left, when managing and creating projects, it says *interkit*.
   Later, it tells you which project you are editing.
 - On the far right, the user icon activates the user sidebar.
   It lets you log out, shows you information about your user and the project.